 - Someone who has not had prior involvement in your research

-The selection of the chair is subject to the approval of the department/program, the dean of graduate studies in Arts, Sciences and Engineering, and the University dean of graduate studies.
+The selection of the chair is subject to the approval of the department/program, th Arts, Sciences and Engineering dean of graduate education and postdoctoral affairs, and the University dean of graduate studies.

 The chair must be physically present during the entire defense, including the public oral presentation (if applicable) and the questioning session.
 The chair is welcome to read and comment on the dissertation and/or the defense presentation, but this is not required.
 The chair does not need to be an expert in your research area.